 JOHN: Right, and I’ve been in that area.
-Just the difficulty of...of living, the heat, the uniqueness of that culture and you realize you’re stepping in to an environment that is, religiously very, very different than Christianity and that in itself is a great challenge.
-What has been the response from...from the government to this tragedy, to this incident?
+Just the difficulty of living, the heat, the uniqueness of that culture.
+And you realize you’re stepping into an environment that is religiously very, very different than Christianity and that in itself is a great challenge.
+What has been the response from the government to this tragedy, to this incident?

-GLADYS: Well, I have not read all of the papers, so I can only comment on what I know locally and certainly the local authorities have been a 100 percent supportive and been working overtime into...in all of this situation to do what has to be done.
-The extent...the other part of the government, I cannot comment on that because I have had some letters of condolences from various people, but I’m not following the news and I’m not following all of these things at the moment because I don’t...well, I just haven’t.
+GLADYS: Well, I have not read all of the papers, so I can only comment on what I know locally.
+And certainly the local authorities have been a 100-percent supportive and been working overtime in all of this situation to do what has to be done.
+The other part of the government, I cannot comment on that because – I have had some letters of condolences from various people, but I’m not following the news and I’m not following all of these things at the moment because I don’t – well, I just haven’t.

 GLADYS: It has sent them to their knees.
 It has caused many people to pray, many people to be shaken out of their sleep.
 This is what people have said, “I’ve been shaken out of my sleep.”
-So I think its awakened the Christian church and it certainly...certainly there have been large, large prayer meetings held all over the country, from what I have had reports of from the telephone calls and various other reports like that.
-So...but the local Christians, it is also been a time of shaking for them and they need not to pray that they will be...stand strong and serve in this time of difficulty for them.
-But they're ready to continue.
+So I think its awakened the Christian church, and certainly there have been large, large prayer meetings held all over the country, from what I have had reports of from telephone calls and various other reports like that.
+For the local Christians, it has also been a time of shaking for them, and they need not to pray that they will stand strong and serve in this time of difficulty for them.
+But they are ready to continue.

-JOHN: Well, it’s a tremendous shaking because you realize that what you fear has become a reality and it does tend to shake you out of your apathy and let you know that there is indeed a spiritual conflict of a high level with a tremendous...
+JOHN: Well, it’s a tremendous shaking because you realize that what you fear has become a reality, and it does tend to shake you out of your apathy and let you know that there is indeed a spiritual conflict of a high level with tremendous –

 GLADYS: My strength has been in God alone.
 It’s only He who has given me the strength to carry on.
 Of course, many people have also come and supported me and told me that they had been praying.
-I have a number of people around me all the time who have just been very practical in the way they’ve helped because, you see, the problem is I’ve had to take on much of my husband’s work just suddenly, not knowing exactly where everything is.
+I have a number of people around me all the time who have just been very practical in the way they’ve helped.
+Because you see, the problem is I’ve had to take on much of my husband’s work just suddenly, not knowing exactly where everything is.
 But many people are giving me the practical support.
-The Christians in the community have also given very practical support and supplied meals and praying together in that.
+The Christians in the community have also given very practical support in the way of meals and praying together and that.
 But certainly my strength has been from God.

-JOHN: Are you receiving support from churches back in your...in Australia?
+JOHN: Are you receiving support from churches back in Australia?

-GLADYS: Well at the present...present way I have expressed my desire to stay here and continue.
-Actually, I..to even get up and leave, it just has not even occurred to me once.
+GLADYS: Well at the present – present way, I have expressed my desire to stay here and continue.
+Actually, to even get up and leave, it just has not even occurred to me once.

-GLADYS: Because I just feel that this is where God has called me and many people have expressed they're really pleased in ???
-We’re here, you are our people, you are ours, we're here to help you.
-From every...every area of the community especially in that report....
+GLADYS: Because I just feel that this is where God has called me also, and many people have expressed verbally, “Please do not leave us.
+We’re here – you are our people.
+You are ours.
+We’re here to help you.”
+From every area of the community especially in Baripada.
+Many people have -

-JOHN: And that would be from...that would be from the national people, the Indian people themselves.
+JOHN: And that would be from the national people, the Indian people themselves.

-GLADYS: They're from the national people actually.
-There are no other missionaries in our area, we're the only...the only ones who are not national here in this area.
-So our full support from those other churches and the people are the Indian people themselves, the people who are living here.
-We just trust God to provide what is needed when it is needed and He has faithfully provided all down through these hundred years of the mission.
+GLADYS: That’d be from the national people.
+Actually there are no other missionaries in our area.
+We’re the only ones who are not national here in this area.
+So our full support from those other churches and the people and the Indian people themselves, the people who are living here.
+We just trust God to provide what is needed when it is needed, and He has faithfully provided all down through these hundred years of the mission.
 So I have every confidence He’s not going to leave us now.

-GLADYS: Yes, 1895 I think the mission started itself, yes
+GLADYS: 1895 I think the mission started itself, yes